andy-graybeal/andy-graybeal.github.io/_portfolio/cybr-1100-security-awareness/week1.md

 **Description:**
 What was covered this week?
 Summarize key ideas in 2–3 sentences.

+What is Cyber Security and it's foundational elements: Confidentiality, Integrity, and Availabilty

 **Artifacts:**
 - Screenshot of GitHub Pages live site